CCTV shows moment civilians flee missile strikes

 CCTV footage from a pond in the Ukrainian city of Kremenchuk has captured civilians running for cover and falling to the ground as Russian missile strikes hit nearby, leaving at least 18 people dead.

-The BBC has analysed the footage - and it appears one missile hit close to the eastern end of a shopping centre, while the other hit the northern end of a nearby factory.
+The BBC has analysed the footage - and it appears one missile hit close to the eastern end of the Amstore shopping centre, while the other hit the northern end of a nearby factory.

 Russia claims a strike on an arms storage facility detonated ammunition which set the nearby mall on fire.